 "One who has achieved honor"

 Disney Leading Lady Names

-While not all of the following leading ladies are official Disney princesses (the official list only includes Snow White, Cinderella, Aurora, Ariel, Belle, Jasmine, Pocahontas, Mulan, Tiana, Rapunzel, Merida, and Moana), they certainly deserve to be.
+While the following leading ladies aren't official Disney princesses, they certainly deserve to be!
 These names are perfect just as they are and require no variations in spelling.
 The characters are all associated with bravery, honor, and kindness.
 Each name on this list has a beautiful meaning any little girl could be proud of.

 |Name||Movie||U.S. Popularity Rank in 2018||Meaning|

 "Alice in Wonderland" (1951)